Tux/Text-CSV_XS/doc/CSV_XS.md

         cell=3,2-*,*    # strip row 1 and 2, and column 1

-    Cells and cell ranges may be combined with `;`, possibly resulting in rows with different number of columns
+    Cells and cell ranges may be combined with `;`, possibly resulting in rows with different numbers of columns

         cell=1,1-2,2;3,3-4,4;1,4;4,1